3D Printing

 The X-Max 3’s combination of speed, material versatility, and environmental control unlocks a wide range of advanced applications:

-* Functional Prototypes: For engineers and designers, the ability to print durable, dimensionally accurate prototypes in materials like ABS, PC, or PA-CF is invaluable.
-Whether it’s a custom enclosure for electronics, a load-bearing bracket, or a complex jig, the X-Max 3 ensures parts meet specified mechanical requirements.
-For optimal strength, use 3-4 perimeters, 20-40% gyroid or rectilinear infill, and a layer height of 0.2mm.
+* Functional Prototypes: For engineers and designers, printing durable, dimensionally accurate prototypes in ABS, PC, or PA-CF is the whole point.
+Custom electronics enclosures, load-bearing brackets, complex jigs: the X-Max 3 gets the mechanical properties right.
+For strength, use 3-4 perimeters, 20-40% gyroid or rectilinear infill, and 0.2mm layer height.

 Pro Tips for Application-Specific Optimization